Speak Your Truth Poem

 Congratulations to our #SpeakYourTruthPoem winner, Rami Yasir!

 Rami has won a £500 cash prize as well as a day’s mentoring at YouTube Studios in London.
 When asked for their inspiration when writing The Story of my Children, Rami said “I’m interested in how we turn trauma and ugly things into art we call beautiful.
 I’m also interested in generational trauma, and how we carry and cope with it, and this poem is what resulted.”
-Click the image below to be taken to Rami’s full poem.
+Click the video below to be watch Rami’s full poem.